paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 Seconded statements can become quite large on parachain runtime upgrades for example.
-For this reason, there exists a `LargeStatement` constructor for `StatementDistributionMessage`, which only contains light metadata of a statement, the actual candidate data is not included.
+For this reason, there exists a `LargeStatement` constructor for `StatementDistributionMessage`, which only contains light metadata of a statement.
+The actual candidate data is not included.
 This message type is used whenever a message is deemed large.
 The receiver of such a message needs to request the actual payload via request/response by means of a `StatementFetching` request.